 Living up to its name, the most distinctive feature of the Kave is how far the speakers are recessed in the cups of the earphones, which have a thick, soft layer of padding separating the speaker from the ear.
 The padding stops about two thirds of the way in though, creating an acoustic effect that allows the sounds to come through clearly without pressing your ear to a speaker and distorting, or sacrificing any comfort when it comes to wearing them.
 With 5.1 surround, a built-in microphone with an LED that turns on when muted, and a desktop control panel to change levels, volume, and mute settings, the Kave lets you adjust your sound without taking a break from the action.
+If you want to upgrade to 7.1 surround, take a look at our MadCatz Gears of War 3 Dolby 7.1 surround headset review.

 What’s even better, it offers real surround sound without the use of a USB sound card or software to link the Roccat Kave XTD 5 to your PC.
+IF you’re still not sure which headset you should buy, you should also read our review of Sony’s DR-GA500 headset: for the gaming elite.

 As a surround sound headset, the Kave XTD 5.1 works like competitors at the top of its class, but one major issue I had with the set is its functionality when listening to stereo media such as music.
 While it does include 5.1 surround sound, the Kave uses a “vibration unit” to output the sound coming from the .1 of the surround.
 While this works great in its native environment, despite the fader for it being labeled as “sub,” the unit does not function as a subwoofer, so there’s no bass boosting when listening to music or older-format games and movies.
 Not a huge issue, but one that I definitely noticed immediately and went looking for the reasons why.